Your darkest dreams await you

 Six months on from the untimely death of one of their group, four old friends from University journey from the UK to the Sarek National Park in northern Sweden with the aim of hiking the route their friend suggested the night he died, honouring his memory in the process.

-The trailer doesn’t do much to suggest much difference from many of the films that have come before , leading you to expect a rehash of all the other woodland based horror films and to be fair it does contain a few scenes in this in the film that have been done before, but to be fair this is somewhat unavoidable when there have been so many films about people getting lost in the woods and coming across something they regret, but for the most part The Ritual tries to separate itself from the rest, using regrets and tension masterfully to create a growing anxiety both in the group and audience alike, something that was partially helped out by some great sound mixing.
+The trailer doesn’t do much to suggest much difference from many of the films that have come before, leading you to expect a rehash of all the other woodland based horror films and to be fair it does contain a few scenes in this in the film that have been done before, but to be fair this is somewhat unavoidable when there have been so many films about people getting lost in the woods and coming across something they regret, but mostly The Ritual tries to separate itself from the rest, using regrets and tension masterfully to create a growing anxiety both in the group and audience alike, something that was partially helped out by some great sound mixing.

 Now the most important part of any genre film isn’t how good it looks (which it does) or how it sounds, but how scary it ends up being to the viewer and although you could argue the film sits somewhere between horror and thriller, but much the same as The Witch (2016) and The Babadook (2014) the film successful straddles the line between the two genres and contains enough moments of terror to leave the audience scared.

-Overall The Ritual is a more than solid horror movie, which more than filled my expectations in both quality, scares and homages to some of the best woods based horror flicks, namely The Blair Witch Project (1999), The Wicker Man (1973) and Evil Dead (1981).
+Overall, The Ritual is a more than solid horror movie, which more than filled my expectations in both qualities, scares and homages to some of the best woods based horror flicks, namely The Blair Witch Project (1999), The Wicker Man (1973) and Evil Dead (1981).